I get this question all the time: Which stocks should I invest in if I want to retire comfortably?

 More reasons to love dividends

 The historical 10% annual return from the stock market that folks always talk about is actually the sum of two components: capital appreciation and dividend yield.
-Since 1926, that 10% breaks down as follows: 4% (gains from dividends) + 6% (capital gains).
+Since 1926, that 10% breaks down as follows: 4% (gains from dividends) plus 6% (capital gains).

 The Foolish bottom line

-There's a lot more to retirement than simply picking up shares of high-yielding stocks.
+But there's a lot more to retirement than simply picking up shares of high-yielding stocks.
 That's why I help members of my Rule Your Retirement service through all of their retirement questions, including the right savings and withdrawal rates, how to plan for future expenses, the right strategies for deferring taxes, and even ways to travel around the world on a budget.